landaudiogo/cc-tutorials-2023/k8s/README.md

       nodePort: 30674
 ```

-Our service manifest creates a deployment with 2 replicas of our
+The `service.yml` file creates a deployment with 2 replicas of our
 notifications-service.
 We then expose our pods via the NodePort service.

-To fully expose our Node to external traffice, we still have to port-forward
-one of our host's ports to our service's port.
-To do so, we run:

 We can start our deployment and service with the following command:
 ```bash